Your shopping cart is empty!

 There’s no denying that for some, mornings can be a real challenge; getting everyone ready and where they need to be before then doing the same for yourself can mean that it’s the busiest time of your day.
 But if you dream of a calmer and more mindful start to your day, then it’s more than possible.
 Here are a few tips that help me get started every morning and make the most of the day ahead…

 Find time for Yourself

-There are plenty of things I know you’re grateful for every day.
-But how often do you consciously acknowledge those things?
+There are plenty of things that you’re grateful for every day.
+But how often do you consciously acknowledge them?
 Try thinking about the things you’re grateful for - even if you can only find a few right now.
-Try starting a gratitude journal, there are so many beautiful journals to choose from or simply grab your favourite notebook.
+Maybe start a gratitude journal, there are so many beautiful journals to choose from or simply grab your favourite notebook.
 I’m sure your gratitude list will be a lot longer than you realise.
 Click here to read more on how to develop a gratitude mindset.

 The days of wearing your multi-tasking badge of honour are over.
 I know, I've been there too!
 We've all taken pride in being able to handle more than we should and still get it done but the time has come for that stop! (research proved that it never really worked anyway).
 Focus is the key to getting anything done efficiently, accurately and with less stress.
 Take a look at your list of 'things to do' and allocate time to complete each task.
 Try removing distractions such as phones while you focus on getting your day off to a great start.